MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

 [Create the Azure bot registration](bot-builder-authentication.md#create-the-azure-bot-registration).
 1. Copy and save the bot registration **app ID** and the **client secret**.

-## Create the Azure AD identity application
+## Create the Azure AD identity for SkillBot

 The Azure AD is a cloud identity service that allows you to build applications that securely sign in users using industry standard protocols like OAuth2.0.